acquia/lightning/UPDATE.md

   replaces lightning_scheduled_updates in this release.

 ### 2.2.2 to 2.2.3
-There are no manual update steps for thus version.
+There are no manual update steps for this version.

 ### 2.2.1 to 2.2.2
 There are no manual update steps for this version.